 Your boyfriend loves you.
 There’s no doubt in your mind about it.
 But does he show his ‘love’ by restricting your freedom?
-It’s quite natural for people to feel protective of their lovers.
+Do you have an overprotective boyfriend?
+After all, It’s quite natural for people to feel protective of their lovers.
 We want to keep them from harm and hurt as much as possible.
 However, it’s a whole different ball game when your boo throws a fit about the dresses you wear or the pictures you put up on social media.

 15 Signs You Have An Overprotective Boyfriend

 Why are guys overprotective?
-And does it really stem from love or something else entirely?
+And when a guy is overprotective of you, does it really stem from love or something else entirely?
 Maybe you’ve been feeling uncomfortable around your boyfriend but can’t quite pinpoint the source of unease.
 Or maybe you just had another screamfest over your last social media post that was liked by a random male coworker.
 While every person behaves differently and the overprotective boyfriend meaning is constantly shifting, there are some telltale signs that you have an overly possessive boyfriend.

 1. Distrustful behavior